glamperd/card/README.md

 A simple offchain wallet, hosted in the browser, which utilizes Indra payment channels.
 Inspired by the SpankCard and Austin Griffith's burner wallet.

+Modified for GazeCoin - expose channel details.
+Do some authorisation for API calls.

 See it live at: https://daicard.io

 ## Contents